kunle123-ui/kunle/Smart-Contract.md

 ## 8. Debugging Smart Contract

-In order to be able to debug your smart contract, you will need to setup local eosd node.
-This local eosd node can be run as separate private testnet or as an extension of public testnet (or the official testnet).
+In order to be able to debug your smart contract, you will need to setup local nodeos node.
+This local nodeos node can be run as separate private testnet or as an extension of public testnet (or the official testnet).

 When you are creating your smart contract for the first time, it is recommended to test and debug your smart contract on a private testnet first, since you have full control of the whole blockchain.
 This enables you to have unlimited amount of eos needed and you can just reset the state of the blockchain whenever you want.
-When it is ready for production, debugging  on the public testnet (or official testnet) can be done by connecting your local eosd to the public testnet (or official testnet) so you can see the log of the testnet in your local eosd.
+When it is ready for production, debugging  on the public testnet (or official testnet) can be done by connecting your local nodeos to the public testnet (or official testnet) so you can see the log of the testnet in your local nodeos.

 The concept is the same, so for the following guide, debugging on the private testnet will be covered.

-If you haven't set up your own local eosd, please follow the [setup guide](https://github.com/EOSIO/eos/wiki/Local-Environment).
-By default, your local eosd will just run in a private testnet unless you modify the config.ini file to connect with public testnet (or official testnet) nodes as described in the following [guide](Testnet%3A%20Public).
+If you haven't set up your own local nodeos, please follow the [setup guide](https://github.com/EOSIO/eos/wiki/Local-Environment).
+By default, your local nodeos will just run in a private testnet unless you modify the config.ini file to connect with public testnet (or official testnet) nodes as described in the following [guide](Testnet%3A%20Public).

 ### 8.1.
 Method
 The main method used to debug smart contract is **Caveman Debugging**, where we utilize the printing functionality to inspect the value of a variable and check the flow of the contract.
 Printing in smart contract can be done through the Print API ([C](https://github.com/EOSIO/eos/blob/master/contracts/eoslib/print.h) and [C++](https://github.com/EOSIO/eos/blob/master/contracts/eoslib/print.hpp)).
 The C++ API is the wrapper for C API, so most often we will just use the C++ API.